 Rukta is the common currency of Ethnis, at least conceptually.
 While most locations have a local currency to help offset economic fluctuations of the larger universe, all units are converted to the rukta standard.
-Anyone can access their accounts through their Looking Glass and display them with hologram projections.
+Anyone can access their accounts through their @comml and display them with hologram projections.

 Our society might be a post-capitalist one, but not even we can escape the necessity of some sort of currency to represent to flow of goods and services.
 Makes you wonder if we really are post-capitalist, or if we've just engaged it on a new and more abstract scale, huh?

 An Invisible DemandOne of the lesser-known crises of the Expansion Era came as the Banners expanded towards a critical mass of worlds.
 The extant currency systems, which still had holdovers from late-stage capitalism, couldn't sustain discrete economies within a larger whole.
 Each time a new world was made, money flowed out into that world to build an economy, but very little returned.
 Nobody wanted to invest in settlement worlds as a result, and preferred instead to focus on the short-term gains of harvesting resource-rich worlds.

 Of course they could have gone the route of resources first and settlement later, but the majority of worlds demanded a long term investment, and with the economic infrastructure being what it was, projections were that it would only take a few more years for the economic viability of expansion to fall to a rate of one-per-decade.
 Or less.
 In the face of the outward landrush and inward resource crises, this was unacceptable.
 Something had to change.